Jacques Kallis: Playing style and comparisons

 Kallis has earned high praise for his orthodox batting technique.
 In an article for the Telegraph in July 2012, former England batsman and captain Michael Vaughan wrote that Kallis, "as a batsman, is the best player in the world.".
-He described Kallis' batting in more detail:
+He described Kallis's batting in more detail:

 Whether on the front or back foot, he plays well on the on- and off-side.
 He’s not Brian Lara or Ricky Ponting in terms of aggression or flair but he is rock solid and, added to that, has every shot in the book.

 Also, his cover drive and flick off the hip are right up there in terms of execution and attractiveness. ...
 He can score quickly at times but it is his way of being able to read situations that sets him apart. ...
 He knows when to grind it out or move up through the gears.
 Some people think he could move through the gears quicker when batting, and that is probably a fair argument on occasions, but the majority of the time he knows what he can do at the crease and believes South Africa has a better chance of winning if he stays there.

 Given his impressive all-around record, Kallis has also been compared with Sir Garfield Sobers.
 In November 2012, noted journalist Gideon Haigh wrote in The Australian that statistically, they were almost inseparable; Sobers scored 8032 at an average of 58 and took 235 wickets at an average of 34, while Kallis at the time of writing averaged 57 with the bat and 33 with the ball.
 Haigh also analysed how Kallis and Sobers were also polar opposites in certain ways:

 Sobers [was] all prowling grace and feline elasticity, with his 360-degree batswing and three-in-one bowling; [whereas] Kallis [is] all looming bulk and latent power, constructed like a work of neo-brutalist architecture. ...
 Yet what they are just as many opposites of are their respective eras.
 Sobers was the most explosive cricketer of a more staid age, the more mercurial because of the orthodoxy and rigidity around him; Kallis is the most stoic and remorseless cricketer of an era more ostentatious and histrionic. ...
 Sobers was a cavalier among roundheads; Kallis has steadily become a roundhead among cavaliers.